vacquaviva/PHYS3600ID_ML/README.md

-# PHYS3600ID_ML
+# PHYS3600ID (intro)

-This repository contains material used in teaching the PHYS3600 "Machine Learning for Physics and Astronomy" course at NYCCT.
+This repository contains material used in teaching the intro part (Python, model building) of the PHYS3600 "Machine Learning for Physics and Astronomy" course at NYCCT.